MCP Server

 - Wait 15-30 seconds for the connection to complete

-- Start asking ChatGPT questions about your Ada bot!
+- Start asking ChatGPT questions about your Ada AI Agent!
 See the prompt library for inspiration.

 Helping ChatGPT recognize your Ada connection: A descriptive app description (step 8) helps ChatGPT automatically detect when to use your Ada connection.
 However, if ChatGPT doesn’t use it automatically, you can manually add it: click the ’+’ icon in the chat bar → ‘More’ → select your Ada app to ensure it’s used throughout that conversation.